My Research Interests

 Current Research Projects

-I have several research projects I would like to carry out in the next few years:- Cyberdeviancy : This is a broad area including data theft, cyberloafing, electronic monitoring, E-politics, cyberbullying...
+Future projects - Cyberdeviancy : This is a broad area including data theft, cyberloafing, electronic monitoring, E-politics, cyberbullying...

 - Neo-Luddism : Study the most extreme forms of technology rejection (such as industrial sabotage) and their related attitudes

 - Behind the Internet : Study how workers behind the Internet (content moderators, commercial divers...) perceive end-users

 Please contact me if you wish to be involved in any of these projects